ndjerma/ndjerma/README.md

-# 👋 Hello, I'm Nikola Djermanović!
+# 👋 Hello, I'm Nikola Djermanovic!

 I'm a **Full Stack Developer** passionate about building modern web applications that are fast, responsive, and user-friendly.
 I enjoy working across the entire stack, from crafting sleek frontends to designing robust backends and working with databases.
 Always eager to learn new technologies and improve my skills.